SophieDeBenedetto/message-contracts/README.md

 * Convert your `.proto` file into Ruby!

 ```
-docker-compose run converter <language> <name of message>
+docker-compose run converter <language> <commands/events> <name of message>
 ```

 ex -
-Where there is a file `lib/src/create_batch.proto`, and I want a Ruby class:
+Where there is a file that defines a command `lib/src/commands/create_batch.proto`, and I want a Ruby class:

 ```
-docker-compose run converter ruby create_batch
+docker-compose run converter ruby commands create_batch
 ```
 * Find your file in `lib/build/ruby/`